 Some of the other voices heard on 'RB at this time - News: Mike Stafford, Mark Coutts, Brent Copin, Chris Wilson, Catherine Pope, Hal Lowther, Jane Hawtin, Anne Winstanley, Torben Wittrup, Avery Haines, Bob Comsick, Bill McDonald, David Bent, John Elston, Dave Agar, Tayler Parnaby, Donna Tranquada, Charles Doering, Bruce Rogers, Arnis Pederson, Danna O'Brien, John Crawford.
 Sports: Bill Stephenson, Dave Quinn, Mike Hannifan, Tom Mckee, Glen Crouter - Reporters - John Crawford, Hal Vincent.
 Traffic: Monica Desantis, Henry Shannon, Dianne Pepper.
 Business: Pat Blandford, Arnis Peterson, Brian Costello.
 Commentary: Ed Needham, Bob Hesketh.
 Entertainment: Brian Linehan, Jeremy Brown, Lisa Brandt.
 Food: Jeremy Brown.
 Events: Linda Kitigowa.

 On March 7, Ed Needham returned for Weekends.

 Dave Quinn's evening Sports-talk show was dropped April 24.
-On April 27, The World Tonight moved from 11 to 10 p.m., Oakley From 11:20 to 10:20, The Best Of 'RB followed.
+On April 27, The World Tonight moved from 11 to 10 p.m., John Oakley from 11:20 to 10:20; The Best Of 'RB followed.
 On April 30, Charles Adler left and was replaced by Larry Solway (ex-weekends).

 In April or May, Larry Grossman (former Ontario PC leader) was added to Weekends.